|Pilot Lt. Col Grattan "Grant" Mahony (KIA, BR) OR

 Crashed January 3, 1945

-Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
-Delivered to the U. S. Army, serial number unknown, likely a P-38J or P-38L.
-Disassembled and shipped overseas and reassembled.
+Built by Lockheed Aircraft Corporation (LAC) in Burbank.
+Constructors Number 422-6221 Delivered to the U. S. Army Air Force (USAAF) as P-38L-5-LO Lightning serial number 44-25217.
+Disassembled and shipped overseas to the South West Pacific Area (SWPA) and reassembled.

-Assigned to the 5th Air Force, 8th Fighter Group, Headquarters Squadron.
+Assigned to the 5th Air Force (5th AF), 8th Fighter Group (8th FG), 36th Fighter Squadron (36th FS).
 No known nickname or nose art.

-On January 3, 1945 took off from San Jose Airfield on Mindoro on a mission to escort A-20 Havocs over Puerta Princessa.
+On January 3, 1945 took off from San Jose Airfield on Mindoro piloted by Lt.
+Col Grattan "Grant" Mahony on a mission to escort A-20 Havocs over Puerta Princessa on Palawan Island.
 Over the target, he spotted a Japanese seaplane near shore and told his formation to continue escorting the A-20s while he dove down to strafe the seaplane, claiming it destroyed but he was hit by heavy anti-aircraft fire in his wing, caught fire and was observed to disappear across the shore and crash in the jungle beyond.
+At the time of his death, according to his 201 File, "Mahony had flown more combat hours than any other pursuit pilot in the AAF."

-Col. Allison, who witnessed the crash from the deck of a cruiser offshore, instituted a search as soon as possible.
+Aboard a cruiser offshore, Col. Allison, who witnessed the crash from the deck of a cruiser offshore initiated a search as soon as possible.

-Later, the wreckage of his aircraft was found, but Mahony’s body was not inside.
+Later, the wreckage of his aircraft was found, but Mahony’s body was not inside the wreckage.

-Later, his body was recovered (details unknown).
-He was permanently buried in Manila American Cemetery at Plot J Row 4 Grave 26.
+was buried in Manila American Cemetery at plot J row 4 grave 26.

 Seeking Relatives & Additional Information